ntutic/json_scrapy/docs/topics/signals.rst

 Here is a simple example showing how you can catch signals and perform some action::

-    from scrapy import signals
+    from jscrapy import signals
-    from scrapy import Spider
+    from jscrapy import Spider

     class DmozSpider(Spider):